minibuildsio/dex-ql-docs/content/docs/tabluar-expressions/sort.md

 ## Example

-The following example will sort the table by the steps column in .
+The following example will sort the table by the date column in descending order i.e. most recent first.

 ```
 Steps